SebastienD11/carnets-vanille-headless/README.md

   - [] Create Sitemap.xml
   - [] Create Robot.xml
   - [] Add Structured Data

-- Pagination
-  - [] Create a service for pagination (it will be used for the prev/next rel link on paginated page)

 - Menu
   - [] Query Menu from WP